Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Regen Facillitation Plan.md

 - Network structure (1-2-4-All)
 	- What do you percieve as the networks guiding 'north star'?
 Describe the constelations around it.
 - Domains (1-2-4-All)
-	- Given the contributions articulated as either intrinsically or extrinsically meaningful and the articultions our 'north star', what
+	- Given the contributions articulated as either intrinsically or extrinsically meaningful and the articultions our 'north star', what kinds of groupings are useful?

 ## What?
 A working map of the terrain and how it may unfold across time